jyeung79/programmingNotes/React/README.md

     <li> **LO,WA** Develop new features in React without rewriting previous code.
 Backwards-compatible.
 </ol>

-## JSX
+## 1. JSX
-React uses JSX which is a subset of Javascript that allows writing of HTML directly within Javascript code.
+**JSX IS NOT HTML.** React uses JSX which is a subset of Javascript that allows writing of HTML directly within Javascript code.
 Thus it means that you are able to incorporate HTML tags or such into Javascript.

 ```jsx
 function formatName(user) {
   return user.firstName + ' ' + user.lastName;